Curriculum Plan (2022 – 2023)

 Please note that there may be other requirements for completion or options for elective and specialized courses.
 Please see the academic catalog for the full curriculum.
 Course offerings and sequence are subject to change.

-Based upon the student’s background, a DRP curriculum is tailored to include both academic work and clinical training experiences (16-24 hours per week) appropriate for licensure.
-The program generally is completed in two to three years (about 60 course units).
+Based upon the student’s background, a DRP curriculum is tailored to include both academic work and clinical training experiences (20-24 hours per week) appropriate for licensure.
+The program generally is completed in three full-time years.
+A typical program includes 43 units of course work and three years of postdoctoral clinical experience (two years of practicum experience, and one year of full-time internship).
+At completion of the program students generally will have the full 3,000 hours necessary to be license eligible.

 Typical course requirements for a respecialization student include: